drmodo/DroidHacker/README.md

 ## Notes

 * The tool is not compatable with Android 12 & 12.1, we will update the python script once we solve the issue.
-* To reach us pleas drop us a message via Linkedin https://jo.linkedin.com/in/mohammad-aldweik, https://jo.linkedin.com/in/obada-suliman
+* To reach us pleas drop us a message via Linkedin [Mohammad Aldweik](https://jo.linkedin.com/in/mohammad-aldweik), [Obada Suliman](https://jo.linkedin.com/in/obada-suliman)